Bachelor of Science

 Please apply early if you need to apply for a visa for your studies.
 The processing times are sometimes very long.

-• a higher education entrance qualification obtained abroad that corresponds to a German higher education entrance qualification
+• A higher education entrance qualification obtained outside Germany that is recognised as equivalent to a German university entrance qualification

-• Optional for EU citizens and if already completed: Proof of a relevant internship of at least six months, FÖJ or vocational training, e.g. forester or gardener.
+• Optional (for EU citizens, if already completed): Proof of a relevant internship (minimum six months), a Voluntary Ecological Year (FÖJ), or vocational training – e.g. as a forestry specialist or gardener

-• Other relevant certificates (e.g. certificate of the Academic Evaluation Centre for applicants from China, India, Mongolia or Vietnam, proof of having passed the university entrance examination).
+• Certificate from the Academic Evaluation Centre (APS) for applicants from China, India, Mongolia, or Vietnam

-• Depending on the type of degree and country of origin, the university entrance qualification may include the following documents (see uni-assist country information):
+• Depending on the type of qualification and country of origin, the higher education entrance qualification may include the following documents (see uni-assist country information):

 Foreign certificates must be translated into German or English by a sworn translator.